JitaRun

 2. Use a webbing alt — If you are flying a standard Freighter (Providence, Charon, etc.), use an alt in a web-bonused ship (like a Rapier or Hyena) to web your freighter as it aligns.
 This pushes you into warp instantly and saves hours of travel time.

-4. Factor in collateral — If you are subcontracting to PushX, remember that high-value contracts require high collateral, which increases the courier fee.
-Run the math before buying.
+4. Factor in collateral — If you are subcontracting to PushX or another hauler, remember that high-value contracts require high collateral, which increases the courier fee.
+Run the math before accepting.

 Frequently Asked Questions

 If your hauling alt is ready, head to the Runner Dashboard to see what needs moving.
-If you need more details on API scopes or route planning, check out the Runner Guide or ping logistics in our Discord.
+If you need more details on route planning or payout mechanics, check out the Runner Guide or ping logistics in our Discord.

 Getting Started as a JitaRun Runner | JitaRun Articles